bryborge/demo-grpc-web/README.md

 # Demo - gRPC Server + Web Client

-This project demonstrates a React Web client interacting with a gRPC server.
+This project demonstrates a React Web client interacting with a gRPC server through an app proxy.

 ## Architecture Overview